unisys12/unisys12.github.io/src/content/blog/using-enums-in-livewire-form.md

 }
 ```

-As you can see, in the example above, all we need to do is pass in the number of years for the animal and this enum method will return a string that represents the age group.
+As you can see, in the example above, all we need to do is pass in the number of years old the animal is and this enum method will return a string that represents the age group.
 Now, determining the animals age is not that difficult.
 We can utilize Carbon for that and pass the results to the new method above.
 This is perfect spot to utilize [Livewire Computed Properties](https://livewire.laravel.com/docs/computed-properties) within our component.

 `resources/views/livewire/create-animal.blade.php`